davepinch/pinchy.cc/collections/_posts/2022-08-28-cassiopiea-through-the-trees.md

 tags:
   - Cassiopeia
 ---
-Casseopeia was visible in the northeastern sky between two tall evergreen trees.
-I wondered if photons bounce back from stars.
-If we observe a star, are we getting photons that left from more distant stars and plants, perhaps even the earth?
+I saw Casseopeia in the northeastern sky between two evergreen trees.
+I wondered, if we observe a star, are we getting photons that bounced from more distant stars and planets, perhaps even an older Earth?